Johannes Brahms: Style, influences, and historiography

+Beethoven and the Viennese Classical tradition

 Brahms venerated Beethoven; in the composer's home, a marble bust of Beethoven looked down on the spot where he composed, and some passages in his works are reminiscent of Beethoven's style.
-Brahms's First Symphony bears strongly the influence of Beethoven's Fifth Symphony, as the two works are both in C minor and end in the struggle towards a C major triumph.
+Brahms's First Symphony bears the influence of Beethoven's Fifth, for example, in struggling toward a C major triumph from C minor.
 The main theme of the finale of the First Symphony is also reminiscent of the main theme of the finale of Beethoven's Ninth, and when this resemblance was pointed out to Brahms he replied that any dunce could see that.
 In 1876, when the work was premiered in Vienna, it was immediately hailed as "Beethoven's Tenth".
 Indeed, the similarity of Brahms's music to that of late Beethoven had first been noted as early as November 1853 in a letter from Albert Dietrich to Ernst Naumann.

+Brahms loved the classical composers Mozart and Haydn.
+He especially admired Mozart, so much so that in his final years he reportedly declared Mozart as the greatest composer.
+On 10 January 1896, Brahms conducted the Academic Festival Overture and both piano concertos in Berlin, and during the following celebration Brahms interrupted Joachim's toast with "Ganz recht; auf Mozart's Wohl" (Quite right; here's Mozart's health).
+Brahms also compared Mozart with Beethoven to the latter's disadvantage, in a letter to Richard Heuberger in 1896: "Dissonance, true dissonance as Mozart used it, is not to be found in Beethoven.
+Look at Idomeneo.
+Not only is it a marvel, but as Mozart was still quite young and brash when he wrote it, it was a completely new thing.
+You couldn't commission great music from Beethoven since he created only lesser works on commission—his more conventional pieces, his variations and the like."
+Brahms collected first editions and autographs of Mozart and Haydn's works and edited performing editions.